cloudevents/spec/subscriptions/spec.md

 }
 ```

-`any`
+**`any`**

-: Use of this MUST include one nested array of filter expressions, where at
+Use of this MUST include one nested array of filter expressions, where at
 least one nested filter expressions MUST evaluate to true in order for the `any`
 filter expression to be true.

-: Note: there MUST be at least one filter expression in the array.
+Note: there MUST be at least one filter expression in the array.

-: For example:
+For example:

 ```json
 {